2023 Best Value Linguistics & Literature Schools in the Rocky Mountains Region

 Read full report on Linguistics & Comparative Literature at University of Idaho

-Metropolitan State University of Denver did quite well in this year’s ranking of the best value schools for linguistics and comparative literature students.
-It came in at #7 on the list.
-Located in the large city of Denver, MSU Denver is a public college with a fairly large student population.
+With a ranking of #7, Metropolitan State University of Denver did quite well on this year’s best value schools for linguistics and comparative literature students.
+Located in the large city of Denver, MSU Denver is a public school with a large student population.

-Out-of-state tuition fees for undergraduate students at MSU Denver are $27,502 per year.
+The average tuition and fees for an out-of-state undergraduate student at MSU Denver are $27,502 a year.
 While working on their degree, comparative literature majors at MSU Denver accumulate an average of around $31,000 in student debt.

 Linguistics & Comparative Literature is one of 17 different types of programs to choose from.